-- Pain that worsens with movement, like bending over or lying down.
+- Pain that gets worse with movement, like bending over or lying down.

-However, if headache pain is your only symptom, you probably don't have a sinus headache.
-A sinus headache is usually accompanied by other symptoms of sinus problems as well, including:
+If headache pain is your only symptom, you probably don't have a sinus headache.
+A sinus headache usually has other symptoms as well, including:

 - Nasal discharge

-- Use an over-the-counter pain reliever.
-It’s an obvious solution and you’ve probably already tried it.
-But medications like acetaminophen (Tylenol), ibuprofen (Advil, Motrin), or naproxen sodium (Aleve), may help reduce your pain.
-Always read and follow the label and don't use them for more than 10 days at a time without talking to your doctor.
+Over-the-counter painkillers.
+Drugs like acetaminophen, ibuprofen, or naproxen sodium may help.
+Always read and follow the label, and don't use them for more than 10 days at a time without talking to your doctor.

-- Try other medicines.
-Antihistamine allergy medicines may help if your sinus problems are related to allergies.
-In some cases, your doctor may prescribe nasal steroid sprays and other drugs to help reduce your congestion and sinus headache pain.
+Nasal steroid sprays.
+In some cases, your doctor may prescribe these sprays and other drugs to reduce your congestion and pain.

-- Keep your nasal passages moist.
-Dry air will further irritate your sinuses.
-So use a humidifier or vaporizer.
-Other options include a warm wet towel over your face for a few minutes or using a saline solution nasal spray.
+Keep your nasal passages moist.
+Dry air can irritate your sinuses, so use a humidifier or vaporizer.
+Other options include holding a warm, wet towel over your face for a few minutes or using a saline solution nasal spray.

 Use salt water.
 Get a bulb syringe or neti pot and flush out your sinuses with salt water.
 It moistens and helps clear mucus from your nasal passages, helping to reduce the pressure.